sambull-95/sambull-95/README.md

-- 👋 Hi, i'm Sam
+👋 Hi, i'm Sam
 <br>
 I'm on my way to becoming a data analyst, with an interest in all things data!
-If you have any projects you'd like to collaborate on, don't hesitate to get in touch!
+If you have any projects you'd like to collaborate on, please don't hesitate to get in touch.

 <!---
 sambull-95/sambull-95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.